SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Proposed Approach

-\paragraph{\textbf{(A) Strawman Approach.}} Let us consider a system where (1) each coin and proof transaction can be included in only one valid block, (2) each computed proof is bound to the currently generated block by embedding the block hash as a public parameter of a proof (see \autoref{sec:auth}), (3) the currently generated block is bound to the latest published block through direct hash reference forming a linear chain, and (4) miners must generate enough proofs to reach a minimum difficulty threshold $\kappa$ for producing a block.
+Let us consider a system where (1) each coin and proof transaction can be included in only one valid block, (2) each computed proof is bound to the currently generated block by embedding block hash as a public parameter of a proof (see \autoref{sec:auth}), (3) the currently generated block is bound to the previous block through direct hash reference forming a linear chain, and (4) miners must generate enough proofs to reach a minimum difficulty threshold $\kappa$ for producing a block.
 The value of $\kappa$ is periodically adjusted after a predetermined number of blocks (reflecting a certain amount of time, such as 2 weeks in Bitcoin) to account for changes in total mining power, maintaining an approximately constant expected block time.

-\paragraph{\textbf{Shortcomings.}} The approach misses the essential condition of progress-freeness, which mandates that the probability of successfully mining a block remains independent of the time already spent mining it.
-The absence of this property would lead to block production being centralized, since each block would consistently be created by the strongest miner, who always reaches the threshold first, causing all other miners to have to repeatedly start over.
+\textbf{\textit{Shortcomings:}} The approach misses the essential condition of progress-freeness, which mandates that the probability of successfully mining a block remains independent of the time already spent mining it.
+The absence of this property would lead to block production being centralized, as each block would consistently be created by the strongest miner, who always reaches the threshold first, causing all other miners to have to repeatedly start over.
 To improve it, we can introduce randomness into the block-building process.